2Kelvin/useState-react-hook/README.md

   setIsChecked(true);
   ```

-You can also initalize state variables using arrays and objects.
+You can also initalize state variables using objects and arrays.

 `State is isolated and private (independent)` i.e. if you render the same component twice or more, each instance of the component carries with it it's own state; their states are not linked or shared at all.
 Changing one component's instance doesn't affect the other instances of the same component at all.

+## Updating objects in state

+## Updating arrays in state